 * ItWasHisSled: [[spoiler:Aslan surrenders himself to be killed by the White Witch in the place of Edmund, but comes back to life through ThePowerOfLove.]]

-* TearJerker: [[spoiler:Aslan's death, especially since the scene is a symbol of Jesus' death and resurrection if you're familiar with the Bible.]]
+* TearJerker: [[spoiler:Aslan's death on the first read, and even on further readings since the scene is a symbol of Jesus' death and resurrection if you're familiar with the Bible.]]

 ** Edmund, while the White Witch's prisoner.